sralph/md-ws/README.md

       clab inspect -a
 <img width="544" height="129" alt="clab inspect" src="https://github.com/user-attachments/assets/fe526cb7-8db6-417b-a0c7-297218b2a76e" />

-    6) You can now SSH to the container using the following credetials "admin/NokiaSros1!"
+    6) You can now SSH to the container using the following credentials  "admin/NokiaSros1!"

       ```
       ssh admin@pe20